Haig Club Whisky

 In 1751 Robert’s great, great grandson, John Haig, married Margaret Stein.
 The Stein family owned distilleries at Kilbagie and Kennetpans near Alloa in the Lowlands.
 When John Haig died suddenly in 1773, his father-in-law took his five sons on as apprentices at Kilbagie and taught them.

 It is said that John Haig’s widow took to her bed and could not be comforted.
-It said her mother appeared to her as if in a dream and invoked her to attend to her children as her descendant would achieve greatness.
+Her mother appeared to her as if in a dream and invoked her to attend to her children as her descendant would achieve greatness.

 It was John Haig, John’s grandson, who secured his family’s name in Scotch Whisky in 1824 with the build of Cameronbridge distillery in Fife, and the founding of John Haig & Co.
 This John Haig was father to the Commander-in-chief of the British Expeditionary Force (BEF), Earl Haig of the first World War.

 By 1939 the Haig blend was the best-selling whisky in Britain.
-For more information on Haig whisky please go to the Haig Club website.
+For more information on Haig whisky you can visit the Haig Club website.